-In addition, all students will be expected to make a 15-minute oral presentation as a necessary part of passing the Transfer procedure.
+In addition, all students will be required to make a 15-minute oral presentation (with a further 5 minutes for questions) as a necessary part of passing the Transfer procedure.
 Presentation days will be held during week 0 of the following Hilary Term (just before the start of term 5).
-This year the presentation days will be held on Tuesday 14, Wednesday 15 and Thursday 16 January 2020.
+This year the presentation days will be held on Tuesday 14, Wednesday 15 and Thursday 16 January 2025.
 The audience will consist primarily of the other students in their cohort, plus a Director of Graduate Studies (DGS) and as many supervisors as are able to attend and who will provide feedback on the presentations to the students.
-Students who are unable to attend this day for reasons beyond their control are expected to be available on an alternative date later in Hilary Term to give their presentations.
+Feedback sheets will be provided to enable students to comment on each other's presentations Students who are unable to attend these sessions for reasons beyond their control are expected to be available on an alternative date to give their presentations.

-CONFIRMATION OF D.PHIL.
-STATUS
+CONFIRMATION OF DPHIL STATUS